NCAR/gmetricl/README.md

 2. Configure Ganglia

   It doesn't matter how you configure Ganglia to use gmetricl.
-You only need a local instance of gmond running on the host you execute gmetricl on.
+You only need a local instance of gmond running on the host you execute gmetricl on for it to work.

 3. Build gmetricl